rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 Eclipse is an alternative IDE for editing JRuby+Truffle.
 It provides much better feedback from the Truffle DSL annotation processor and actually keeps the project built at all times.

-However the build is not shared with Maven to avoid conflicts when Maven builds.
-Also, as normal JRuby runs from a jar it is not trivial to run from Eclipse compiled .class files.

 First, make sure the project is already built from the command line:
 ```bash
 $ mvn